SanGit56/SanGit56/README.md

 - 👋 Hi, I’m @SanGit56
-- 👀 I’m interested in developing information system software
+- 👀 I’m interested to experience a variety of experiences
-- 🌱 I’m currently learning how to build an information system software properly
+- 🌱 I’m currently learning to extract lesson from various experiences
-- 💞️ I’m looking to collaborate on my software
+- 💞️ I’m looking to collaborate for my learning
-- 📫 How to reach me github.com/SanGit56
+- 📫 How to reach me: [henakato](https://henakato.blogspot.com/)